OkparaOkechukwu/atomchain/README.md

 okpara.net/AtomStorage.pdf

 I currently don't have any cryptocurrency wallet associated with this project.
-To support the development of Atomchain.
-You can either contribute to the project, or support me via donations to:
+To support the development of Atomchain, you can either contribute to the project, or support me via donations to:

 Official Website, www.accessbankplc.com